Grace Meng

-Early life
+Early life and education

-Grace Meng was born on October 1, 1975, in Queens, New York, and was raised in the Bayside and Flushing sections of that borough.
-She is of Taiwanese descent, and is the daughter of Jimmy Meng, an Assemblyman, and Shiao-Mei Meng.
-She attended Nathaniel Hawthorne Middle School and Stuyvesant High School and intended to become a teacher, according to a classmate.
-She received a B.A. degree from the University of Michigan and a Juris Doctor from the Benjamin N. Cardozo School of Law at Yeshiva University.
+Grace Meng was born to a Taiwanese American family on October 1, 1975 in Queens, New York.
+She was raised in the Bayside and Flushing sections of that borough.
+She is of waishengren Taiwanese descent, and is the daughter of Jimmy Meng, the first Asian to serve in the New York State Assembly, and Shiao-Mei Meng.
+She attended Nathaniel Hawthorne Middle School and Stuyvesant High School with the intent to become a teacher, according to a classmate.
+She received a Bachelor of Arts degree from the University of Michigan and a Juris Doctor from the Benjamin N. Cardozo School of Law at Yeshiva University.
 One of her early mentors was Susan Wu Rathbone, founder of the Queens Chinese Women's Association.

 New York Assembly

-Meng's father, Jimmy Meng, was elected in 2004 to New York's 22nd assembly district, becoming the first Asian American to be elected to the legislature in New York State history.
-He was subsequently arrested for wire fraud during an FBI sting investigation.
-He served one term and decided against seeking reelection in 2006.
+Meng's father, Jimmy Meng, was elected in 2004 to New York's 22nd assembly district, becoming the first Asian American to be elected to the New York State Assembly.
+He served one term and declined to seek reelection in 2006.

 Elections

-Meng ran for Assembly to succeed her father, but was taken off the ballot when Democrat Ellen Young challenged her residency status.
-Subsequently, her district residency issues were resolved.
+Meng ran for Assembly in 2006 to succeed her father, but was taken off the ballot when Democrat Ellen Young challenged her residency status.
 Young succeeded Jimmy Meng, taking office in January 2007.
-Jimmy Meng later pleaded guilty to wire fraud in connection with a bribery scheme.

-Grace Meng challenged Young again in 2008.
-On September 9, she defeated Young in the Democratic primary, 59%-41%.
-She went on to win the November election, defeating Young again, this time as an Independence Party nominee, 88%-12%.
-In 2010, she was reelected unopposed.
+Grace Meng's district residency issues were resolved, and she ran for Assembly again in 2008.
+On September 9, she defeated Young in the Democratic primary, 59%–41%.
+Meng's primary victory over Young "sent shock waves through the Democratic Party in Flushing".
+Meng went on to win the November election, defeating Young (who remained on the ballot as the nominee of the Independence Party and the Working Families Party), 87%-13%.
+In 2010, Meng was reelected unopposed.